 As you already know, the modern Architect can’t be separated from his software.
 This is a list of 6 awesome software every architect must-have.

-To start with to be efficient and effective today, architects need to design with computer software.
-It doesn’t only make design and presentation easier, it also makes design output economical, faster and competitive.
+To be efficient and effective today, architects need to design with computer software.
+It doesn’t only make design and presentation easier, but it also makes design output economical, faster and competitive.
 Are you an architect, interior designer or landscape professional?
 Have you decided to upgrade to using computer software for design and don’t know which to use?

 Let’s get right on it.